 The CBN Group does not actively invest in equities.
 The only equity exposures it has are investments in its subsidiary and SWIFT.
-The CBN Group does not fund itself through securities financing transactions or securitisations and as such encumbered assets of the CBN Group consist only of collateral posted for the OTC derivative deals (with a total amount of 2% of its total assets as of December 31, 2023).
+The CBN Group does not fund itself through securities financing transactions or securitisations and as such encumbered assets of the CBN Group consist only of collateral posted for the OTC derivative deals (in the form of cash collateral or securities, with a total amount of 4% of its total assets as of December 31, 2024).